 Scan the code by directing your phone camera on it and check if all the content displayed is correct.
 To make changes, simply go back to the dashboard and edit the code.

-Print the code on posters, packing, clothing tags, public displays, mailers, and any visible surface where it will stand out.
+Print the QR code on posters, packing, clothing tags, public displays, mailers, and any visible surface where it will stand out.

 The central banks in Cambodia and Thailand have signed a Memorandum of Understanding (MoU) to use QR codes for payment to promote the use of local currencies without hassle between both countries.
 It is an easy, secure, and innovative way for locals and tourists to pay who cross between both countries.